-- mixed-use development must be freely open to the public. - C. Exclusion of Public Structures from Zoning Requirements.
-Any portion of a development parcel for the proposed development owned by a Commonwealth of Massachusetts instrumentality and devoted to a governmental function from which the general public is excluded (including, but not limited to a rail yard, maintenance facility, or railroad right-of-way) and any portion of a building or structure dedicated for public use by a State instrumentality (such as a passenger station or associated facilities for use by customers of the Massachusetts Bay Transportation Authority) shall not be included in the calculation of: - 1.
+- the public.
+Any portion of the beneficial open space designated as open to the public must be: - 1.
+At least 400 square feet and at least 20 feet in width and 20 feet in length; - 2.
+Not on rooftops or other elevated portions of buildings; and - Designed to accomodate public congregation and use, including any necessary amenities or infrastructure.
+Examples of such spaces include plazas, parks, playgrounds, playing fields, and community gardens. - D. Exclusion of Public Structures from Zoning Requirements.
+Any portion of a development parcel for the proposed development owned by a Commonwealth of Massachusetts instrumentality and devoted to a governmental function from which the general public is excluded (including, but not limited to, a rail yard, maintenance facility, or railroad right-of-way) and any portion of a building or structure used or leased by a State instrumentality (such as a passenger station or associated facilities for use by customers of the Massachusetts Bay Transportation Authority, or office space up to 10,000 square feet) shall not be included in the calculation of: - 1.
 The quantity of beneficial open space required; - 2.
 Minimum lot area; or - 3.
-Floor area ratio. - D. Impacts of Takings by or Conveyances to a Public Entity.
+Gross Floor Area. - E. Impacts of Takings by or Conveyances to a Public Entity.
 The provisions of Sec.
-7.8.4 shall apply to any taking by or conveyance of land within the development parcel to a public entity or to any land otherwise dedicated and accepted as a public way. - E. Establishment of a Development Parcel.
+7.8.4 shall apply to any taking by or conveyance of land within the development parcel to a public entity or to any land otherwise dedicated and accepted as a public way. - F. Establishment of a Development Parcel.
 The area developed under a special permit must be organized into a development parcel as defined in Article 8.
 The development parcel may contain more than 1 lot or a portion of a lot, together with any easement areas located on adjacent parcels of land.
 The provisions of this Chapter shall apply to the development parcel as it exists on the date that the special permit is granted as if the development parcel were a single lot for zoning purposes, without reference to interior lot lines dividing separate ownerships.
 After the grant of a special permit, the ownership may be further divided (subject to the establishment of an organization of owners defined below) and any interior lot lines shall be disregarded for zoning purposes.
-The development parcel may be modified from time to time to accommodate land swaps or the purchase of adjacent land, provided that the resulting development parcel is not less than 9 acres in size and does not create or expand any nonconformities.
+The development parcel may be modified from time to time to accommodate land swaps or the purchase of adjacent land, provided that the resulting development parcel is not less than 11 acres in size and does not create or expand any nonconformities.

-F. Intensity of development.
+G. Intensity of development.